Tonight's Reading

 The Future? · Are We Alone

-The Fermi Paradox: Are We Alone in the Universe?
+What Is the Fermi Paradox?
+Are We Alone in the Universe?

 Are we alone in the universe?
 The conditions for life appear to be everywhere.
 The evidence for it, beyond Earth, is nonexistent.
 The Fermi Paradox has been asking why for seventy years.